rjew/ArenaScheduler/README.md

 Use the `ArenaScheduler-1.0.bat` file to run the program in the command line.

-If you receive a message about extracting the files, just click run.
+If you receive a message about extracting the files, just click `Run`.
-If you receive a message about protection from running the file, just click more info and click run anyways.
+If you receive a message about protection from running the file, just click `More Info` and click `Run Anyways`.

 ###Usage